josefs/meta-paper/paper.md

 array in memory writing all the elements using the write function parameter.

-The function `forShape` used in the definition of `force` is a parallel loop over shapes, and implemented in terms of `parM`.
-This function is what makes Push arrays parallelizable.

 Interoperating Pull arrays and Push arrays is an interesting story.
 Pull arrays can easily be converted into Push arrays in a way that preserves fusion.
-In meta-repa we use the function `toPush` for this purpose:
+In meta-repa the function `toPush` is used for this purpose:

 ~~~